-What are some kind of the general best practices that you’d recommend for vendors when they’re looking for those partners that are best suited for a global channel?
+So what are some kind of the general best practices that you’d recommend for vendors when they’re looking for those partners that are best suited for a global channel?

 You talk about, you know, the value-added distributors and things like that.
-But what are best practices when you’re first getting started to make sure you’ve got the right people so you’re set up for success?
+But what best practices when you’re first getting started to make sure you’ve got the right people so you’re set up for success?

 Hans Peter Bech 16:35

-When we’re talking about selling globally, we’re actually talking about selling locally in a lot of places.
+Yeah.
+So when we’re talking about selling globally, we’re actually talking about selling locally in a lot of places.

 There are very few, so to say, global partners that can sell all over the world.
 There are some, and I’m referring to the software industry where I’m active.

-Selling globally means that you sell locally and in many countries or several countries.
+So selling globally means that you sell locally and in many countries or several countries.

-Building a channel in other countries requires a framework that can be adapted to the local market requirements.
+So building a channel in other countries requires a framework that can be adapted to the local market requirements.
 To the local language and to the local competitive situation, which very often is quite different.

 But you cannot design a go-to-market approach for each country.
 You need to have sort of 75% of the framework should be generic and then 25% should be localized.

-You should have the same business model for all markets.
+So you should have the same business model for all markets.
 You do have the same success criteria and the same go-to-market approach.
 But you need to localize it, obviously, depending on whether they speak French or German or Dutch or English.